nckstwrt/RetroAndroidShell/README.md

 Then run the script `run_socat_and_bftpd.sh` it will unpack `socat_install.tar.gz` to /data/local/tmp and then remove `socat_install.tar.gz`.
 The rooted socat shell (port 4444) and FTP (port 21) will then be running.

-Restarting the device will stop socat and bftpd running as well running `turnoff_socat_and_bftpd.sh` as root.
+Restarting the device will stop socat and bftpd running as will running `turnoff_socat_and_bftpd.sh` as root.

 ## Usage